cbisiere/tiny-prolog2/README.md

 * rules and facts end with a `.` (instead of `;`);
 * variable names start with a `_` or with an uppercase letter;
 * tuples must be written following the `<>(...)` syntax only;
-* expressions are allowed at the highest level, that is, as goal in rules or queries.
+* expressions are allowed at the highest level, that is, as rule head or as goal in rule queues or queries.

 ```
 big-letter = "A"|...|"Z" ;